calibreapp/image-actions/README.md

 GitHub actions, by default, do not have permission to alter forked repositories.
 This means this action, by default, only works for pull requests from branches in the same repository as the destination branch.

-You can replace the default `GITHUB_TOKEN` with a [personal access token (PAT)](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) which does have permission for forked repositaries, but this introduces other security considerations (which is why it not available by default).
+You can replace the default `GITHUB_TOKEN` with a [personal access token (PAT)](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#permissions-for-the-github_token) which does have permission for forked repositories, but this introduces other security considerations (which is why it not available by default).

 Alternatively you can run this action only for Pull Requests for the current repo, which is advised when not using PATs to avoid wasting time and compute for compressions that will not be committed using the following syntax (as shown in the example yml files in this README):